 Skip to main content

-Security Source Configuration is an important security mechanism for cloud development services, ensuring that only authorized sources can access your cloud development resources by configuring allowlists for Web and client applications (such as mini-programs, App, etc.).
+Security Source configuration is the core security mechanism of cloud development services, ensuring only authorized sources can access your cloud development resources through strict access control.
+This article details how to configure and manage Web security domains and mobile application security sources.

 Configuration Method